jeog/TOSDataBridge/README_INSTALL.md

     - make sure you have the appropriate -serv and -engine binaries in /bin
     - create the Windows Service.

 8. Before we continue, it's a good idea, possibly necessary, to add the tos-databridge binaries, or the whole directory, to your anti-virus's 'white-list'. ***If not tos-databridge-engine-[build].exe may be stopped and/or deleted.
-If you run into problems connecting to the service/engine module or the TOS platform your be sure to check the logs/settings.***
+If you run into problems connecting to the service/engine module or the TOS platform be sure to check the logs/settings.***

 9. After the Windows Service has been successfully created run:

     ```(Admin) C:\> SC start TOSDataBridge```

-    Returned text and various system utilities should confirms the service is running, (see screen-shot below).
+    Returned text and various system utilities should confirms the service is running(see screen-shot below).
 Let's also configure the service to begin automatically on system start-up:

     ```(Admin) C:\> SC config TOSDataBridge start= auto``` (notice the space between '=' and 'auto')